hany606/tfjs-models/posenet/README.md

 ```
 Open from the browser http://localhost:1234 to see the running server that estimate the human pose with 17 key points and using websockets to send the data in JSON serialization to a connected websocket server in the network.

-You can change the websocket server addresse and port in the end of camera.js file.
+You can change the websocket server addresse and port at the begining of the camera.js file, you can also work without the websocket by make the value of websocketFlag  = 0 in the same file.

-The reason behind the exsitance of websocket communication that this project was part of [this](https://github.com/hany606/COEX-Internship19/tree/master/projects/Human_pose_estimation_drone_control); to control a drone clever4 from Copter Express using Human poses.
+The reason behind the exsitance of websocket communication that this project was part of [this](https://github.com/hany606/COEX-Internship19/tree/master/projects/Human_pose_estimation_drone_control); to control a clever 4 drone from Copter Express comapny using Human poses.